BobanL/ecr-viewer-1/containers/ecr-viewer/guide.md

 ### Authentication Setup

-Authentication variables are required.
-Authentication can support either NBS and or external authentication provider (e.g. Keycloak, Azure AD).
-View the full list of auth related variables under {@link EnvironmentVariables.Authentication | EnvironmentVariables > Authentication}.
+Some form of authentication will be required on the application.

+#### Integrated Authentication

+Integrated eCR Viewer will rely on NBS to authenticate the user.
+{@includeCode ./environment.d.ts#auth_nbs}

+#### Non Integrated Authentication

+Non-Integrated will relies on an external authentication provider (like azure ad, entra, or keycloak).
+{@includeCode ./environment.d.ts#auth}

+#### Dual Authentication

+Dual allows both NBS and external authentication provider.
+All environment from above will be required {@includeCode ./environment.d.ts#auth_nbs}
+{@includeCode ./environment.d.ts#auth}

 ### Metadata - eCR Library

-If using either `NON_INTEGRATED` or `DUAL`, metadata db environments will be required. {@link EnvironmentVariables.Metadata | Environment Variables -> Metadata}
+If using either `NON_INTEGRATED` or `DUAL`, metadata db environments will be required.
+{@includeCode ./environment.d.ts#metadata}

 ### Removed Environment Variables